axonops/documentation/docs/installation/kubernetes/index.md

       cpu: 25m
       memory: 64Mi

-# If you are not installing ElasticSearch and using an existing one,
+# If you are using an existing ElasticSearch rather than installing it
-# make sure you update the below `elasticHost` URL
+# as shown here then make sure you update the elasticHost URL below
 axon-server:
   elasticHost: http://axonops-elastic-master:9200
   dashboardUrl: https://axonops.mycompany.com